How to apply for a college scholarship

 And we get it.
 While there is no way to predict how attending college will affect your choice of major and eventual career, we do want to understand what brought you here, what your career goal is today, and maybe what influenced you to choose that goal.

 If you say, "I want to be in finance," we wonder, what does that mean?
 A banker, a stockbroker, a pay-day loan shark?
 If you say, "I want to attain my bachelor’s,” or “I want to have a career I love.”
-We think cool, but what does that mean?
-What comes next?
+We think cool, but what does that mean really?
+Help us understand your choice.

 Be clear.

-Shed clarity on your goal and name it in a way we can picture someone in that role.
+Shed clarity on your goal and name it so we can picture someone in that role.
 "I want to use my talent for numbers and communication skills to manage a credit union."
-If you’re uncertain, think about what you want, where you’d be most comfortable, and the role that would best use your skills.
-If you can’t figure it out, guaranteed, there is someone who knows you, who can tell you what you’d be good at.
-Ask someone you respect for advice, mull their advice over until you feel comfortable saying, “I want to be a (fill in the blank).”
+If you’re uncertain, consider what you want and where you’d be most comfortable.
+If you can’t figure it out, guaranteed, there is someone in your life who can tell you what you’re good at.
+Ask someone you respect for advice, mull that over and find a way to express what you want to be, “I want to be a (fill in the blank).”

 Be succinct.